explore-platform/s-disco/README.md

 ### Local installation

-SDA can be run locally at `http://0.0.0.0:5006/sdisco/sda` (here a path_prefix is defined in the docker-compose.yml):
+S-Disco can be run locally at `http://0.0.0.0:5006/sdisco/sda` (here a path_prefix is defined in the docker-compose.yml):

     git clone https://github.com/explore-platform/s-disco.git
     cd s-disco